 Division 1 — Licence fees

-127. Licence fees
+127. Payment of licence fees

 (1) Subject to this Act, for so long as a licence is in force (including any period when its operation is suspended) the licence fee prescribed in respect of the licence is payable not later than such day as is prescribed in each year in respect of each licence period.